KacperGottel/final-project/README.md

 ![Screenshot from 2021-12-17 12-47-57](https://user-images.githubusercontent.com/90089220/146548665-bfa1f178-330c-44c0-acb2-3abc7be39b10.png)
 ![Screenshot from 2021-12-17 12-48-02](https://user-images.githubusercontent.com/90089220/146548667-5893cd42-f074-4f5f-8b50-5f4a8e6f0a84.png)

-Contact
-Please add suggestions or contact me if you like my project.
+<small>Please add suggestions or contact me if you like my project</small>